List of House of the Dragon characters: Cregan Stark

-Cregan Stark (portrayed by Tom Taylor) is the son of Lord Rickon Stark who succeeds him as Lord of Winterfell, head of House Stark, and Warden of the North.
-He visits the Wall alongside Prince Jacaerys Velaryon and agrees to uphold his father's oath and support Queen Rhaenyra Targaryen's claim to the Iron Throne.
+Cregan Stark (portrayed by Tom Taylor) is the son of Lord Rickon Stark and succeeds him as Lord of Winterfell, head of House Stark, and Warden of the North.
+He visits the Wall alongside Prince Jacaerys Velaryon and agrees to uphold his father's oath and support Rhaenyra Targaryen's claim to the Iron Throne.
 He agrees to send an army of over two thousand men known as the Winter Wolves while he musters the rest of his forces.
-Consisting of greybeards, aging men who expect to die in combat, they later march into the Riverlands in support of Rhaenyra by crossing at the Twins.
+Consisting of greybeards, aging men who intend to die in combat to preserve supplies for the coming winter, they later march into the Riverlands in support of Rhaenyra by crossing at the Twins.